XingxingZuo/MM-SpatialAI/README.md

-A simple website template for academic and research workshops
+A simple website for academic and research workshops